Chipsterjulien/gwmpd/README.md

 * your new jwtSecretKey
 * login and password of course

-If you expose gwmpdBack to the web, open ginserver's port on your server by modifying your firewall and don't forget to redirect port on your modem
+If you expose gwmpdBack to the web (__YOU MUST USE HTTPS__), open ginserver's port on your server by modifying your firewall and don't forget to redirect port on your modem

 ## Starting
 Start mpd server, start /usr/bin/gwmpdBack, open your browser and finally go to your server